ruanbekker/ruanbekker.github.io/source/_posts/2018-12-19-setup-a-basic-ci-pipeline-on-gitlab.markdown

 In this tutorial we will setup a Basic CI (Continuous Integration) Pipeline on Gitlab.

+The code for this example is available on [gitlab.com/rbekker87/demo-ci-basic-pipeline](https://gitlab.com/rbekker87/demo-ci-basic-pipeline).

 If you would like to read more on [Continuous Integration / Continuous Deliver (CI/CD)](https://www.atlassian.com/continuous-delivery/continuous-integration).

 ## What will we be doing?